ruuda/blog/posts/the-yaml-document-from-hell.md

 ## Alternatives

-I think the main reason that yaml is so prevalent despite its pitfalls, is that people really want a config format that allows comments.
+I think the main reason that yaml is so prevalent despite its pitfalls, is that for a long time it was the only viable config format.
+Often we need lists and nested data, which rules out flat formats like ini.
+Xml is noisy and annoying to write by hand.
+But most of all, we need comments, which rules out json.
-As we saw before,
+(As we saw before,
 json had comments very early on, but they were removed because people started putting parsing directives in there.
-I think this is the right call for a machine-generated serialization format, but it makes json unsuitable as a configuration language.
+I think this is the right call for a machine-generated serialization format, but it makes json unsuitable as a configuration language.)
-So if what we really need is json with comments, and maybe trailing commas, what are some of the options?
+So if what we really need is the json data model but a syntax that allows comments, what are some of the options?

  * [**Toml**][toml] —
-   Toml is similar to yaml in many ways: it has mostly the same data types
+   Toml is similar to yaml in many ways: it has mostly the same data types;
-   (json plus dates and times);
    the syntax is not as verbose as json;
    and it allows comments.
    Unlike yaml it is not full of footguns,